 Ken Buck learned the value of hard work from his grandfather, who opened a shoe repair store in Greeley in the 1930s.
 One of three brothers, Ken worked his way through high school, college, and law school as a janitor, truck driver, furniture mover, and ranch hand.

 Ken serves on the House Judiciary Committee and the House Foreign Affairs Committee.
-He serves as the Ranking Member on the House Judiciary Subcommittee on Antitrust, Commercial and Administrative Law, and he also serves on the Subcommittee on Immigration and Citizenship.
-He also serves on the House Foreign Affairs Subcommittee on Asia, The Pacific, and Nonproliferation.
+He serves on the House Judiciary Subcommittee on Antitrust, Commercial and Administrative Law, and on the Subcommittee on Immigration and Citizenship.
+He also serves on the House Foreign Affairs Subcommittee on the Indo-Pacific.

 In 2002, Ken joined Hensel Phelps Construction Co. in Greeley as a business executive.